ytrevor81/DB-Editor/README.md

 <h1>Step 3</h1>

-All of the data in your selected table will be shown in the table display, while all of your column information will be shown in the list display.
+All of the data from your selected table will appear in the table display, while all of your column information will appear in the list display.
 In this mode, you can: edit and replace data in your table via table display, rename columns with no alterations to data in the column, delete any column, and add columns to your current table.

 To save changes made in the table display, click the "Edit Data" button.
 To view in the table display changes you made to columns in the list display, click the "Refresh" button.
 If you want to change to a different table in your current database file, click the "Exit Table" button and select a new table.